 Consider your house to be your mental palace.
 To remember your shopping list, start by picturing a big glass of milk, opening your main door, the slices of bread sitting on your couch and so on as you walk through the house.

 For a better understanding of this technique, check out: https://litemind.com/memory-palace/

 The Power Of Music

-We always tend to forget names and numbers easily, but never have trouble remembering our favourite childhood songs or rhymes?
+We always tend to forget names and numbers easily, but never have trouble remembering our favourite songs or childhood rhymes?
 That is because they tend to stick.
-In fact, our brain has such a strong association with the songs.
-So the next time, you are trying to remember or learn, match the words with your favourite tunes to help you remember better
+In fact, our brain has a strong association with songs.
+So the next time, you are trying to remember or learn, match the words with your favourite tunes to help you remember better.

 The Chunking Technique